whawty/auth/doc/SCHEMA.md

 The difference between admins and normal users is that admin users are allowed to add new users.
 Also granting admin privileges to normal users may only be done by admins.
 An admin is also allowed to change any password.
 Normal users may only update their own password.
-However this is not intended as a replacement for a real authorisation database but should only be used by a whawty.auth agent to add/remove/change users.
+However this mechanism is not intended as a replacement for a real authorisation database but should only be used by management interfaces of a whawty.auth agent.
+You may want to take a look at [whawty.groups](https://github.com/whawty/groups) if you need an authorisation databsase.

 A whawty.auth agent may upgrade the hashing algorithm to an other (newer/stronger) format during authentication.